-Mitigation: Only authorized users will have access to the system.
+Mitigation: Only authorized users will have access to PETALS/PETALS CS.
 Authorized users will only have access to the projects that they are assigned to.
-User access will be reviewed by the system approval staff and will be removed when access is no longer needed.
+User access will be reviewed by the PETALS/PETALS CS approval staff and will be removed when access is no longer needed or when they leave their position.